sanjeevyadavIT/react-native-boilerplate/README.md

 While this mostly consists of how I organize my projects but can be easily extended to suit any workflow :smile:

-If you're new to React Native feel free to checkout this repo I made where I keep all the learning resources I find: [Learn React Native](https://github.com/karanpratapsingh/guides-and-articles/blob/master/Guides/Learn%20React%20Native.md)
+If you're new to React Native feel free to checkout this repo, [Karan Pratap Singh](https://github.com/karanpratapsingh/) made where he keep all the learning resources he find: [Learn React Native](https://github.com/karanpratapsingh/guides-and-articles/blob/master/Guides/Learn%20React%20Native.md)

-If you face any issue then please checkout the Known Issues section below, but if the issue persists then feel free to open a issue so we can solve it together :smiley:
+If you face any issue then feel free to open a issue so we can solve it together :smiley:

 **Feel free to leave a :star: as motivation if this was useful to you :smile:**